cambridge-cares/TheWorldAvatar/web/twa-vis-framework/docs/tutorial-mapbox.md

 The first step here is to spin up an empty visualisation.
 When creating a new visualisation, it is recommended that the committed example visualisation is used.

-To that end, copy the [example Mapbox visualisation](../example-mapbox-vis/) to a new directory on your local machine.
+To that end, copy the [example Mapbox visualisation](../example-mapbox-vis/) (the one containing the `run.sh` and `docker-compose.yml` files) to a new directory (of your choice) on your local machine.
 Using the README file within, you should be able to then spin up a docker container hosting the visualisation.

 If you then access the visualisation (usually at `localhost`), you should see the example visualisation along with its sample data in Cambridge, India, and Singapore.

 **2. Updating the configuration file:**<br/>

 To show our new NHS data, we'll need to clear the visualisation's `data.json` file of its contents before we work on it.
+We can also delete the `data` subdirectory from the `webspace` directory, and the `links.json` file.

 Within the `data.json` file, we'll add a single group named "NHS Sites" with no sources and no layers.
 Within this group, we'll then nest another group named "England" with a single source and a single layer.